advancedresearch/the_century_of_satire/how-path-semantics-relates-to-early-christianity.md

 Yes, it is all nonsense and based on Roman satire.
 This is the only way to conceive the higher truths of existence.

-### 2. The path semantical qubit operator is a partial equivalence, which reflects social relationships among humans
+### 2. The path semantical quality operator is a partial equivalence, which reflects social relationships among humans

 The rule number one of practioners of medicine, is that you can not survive on your own.